FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/1-main-features.md

 CMM can be installed on a host machine with the following operating systems:

-- Red Hat Enterprise Linux 7.4 (for Intel64)
+- Red Hat Enterprise Linux 7.7 (for Intel64)

 ### Supported OpenStack Platforms

 As underlying platform technology, the following OpenStack platforms are supported:

-- Red Hat Enterprise Linux OpenStack Platform 10
+- Red Hat Enterprise Linux OpenStack Platform 16.1

 ### Supported Web Browsers

 CMM has been tested with the following Web browsers:

-- Google Chrome 63.
+- Google Chrome 90.
-- Microsoft Internet Explorer 11.0 (with Compatibility View disabled)
-- Mozilla Firefox 57.
+- Mozilla Firefox 58.

 ## 1.13 Documentation